MaterializeInc/materialize/doc/developer/tracing.md

 # Best Practices

 ## Setup tracing for all communication between services.
-TODO(guswynn): clean this up when https://github.com/MaterializeInc/materialize/issues/13019 is done.

 This is important to ensure that complex interactions between services can be debugged.

 ## Choose the appropriate abstraction for the queue you are piloting.